-Simple answer is, YES, diatomaceous earth will kill bed bugs.
-One, the D.E particles stick to the insect’s exoskeleton, it punctures the carapace, thus, leaving the insect susceptible to dehydration.
+A simple answer is, YES, diatomaceous earth will kill bed bugs.
+The D.E particles stick to the insect’s exoskeleton it punctures the carapace, thus, leaving the insect susceptible to dehydration.

 Details: Does Diatomaceous Earth Kill Bed Bugs?